 Security statistics comparing cloud environments can be contradictory or misleading, due to methodological choices such as grouping on-premises and hosted private cloud environments together, or comparing different environments without considering the different types of organizations that use them (as explored below).
 IT professionals have clear views, however, as research by security vendor Ixia shows 90 percent of them are concerned about data and application security in public clouds.

-Ultimately, security and compliance experts tend to recommend private cloud because it can provide security advantages over a public cloud.
-While any cloud environment requires robust anti-virus and firewall protection, a private cloud runs on certain physical machines, which makes its physical security easier to ensure.
-Cloud access is also more secure with a private cloud environment because it is accessed through private and secure network links, rather than the public internet.
+Ultimately, security experts tend to recommend a private cloud because it can provide security advantages over a public cloud.
+While any cloud environment requires robust antivirus and firewall protection, a private cloud runs on certain physical machines, which makes its physical security easier to ensure.
+Cloud access is also more secure with a private cloud environment because it is accessed through private and secure network links, rather than the public Internet.

 Who Should Use a Private Cloud?

 Once an organization has determined its cloud needs and priorities, it can determine if the private cloud computing is the right kind of IT environment.

 For some organizations, the private cloud will be the only realistic option to ensure regulatory compliance.
 For example, HIPAA requires that electronic protected health information (ePHI) is created, received, stored, and transmitted in a way that ensures its confidentiality, integrity, and availability.